 Supporting and caring for someone with an eating disorder can challenge a person or family system in ways you weren’t expecting.
 The road to recovery can also be long.
 We want to avoid burnout and running on empty so it will be important for caregivers to have space to talk about their experience and discuss strategies for managing their own emotions.
 These spaces can support caregivers in feeling and processing things as they arise.
 We often recommend that parents seek their own therapeutic support through avenues such as parent support groups in addition to family or individual therapy.
 In order to support your adolescent effectively, taking care of yourself is of utmost importance.
 Remember you are not alone, and it is okay to ask for help

-To learn more about residential treatment at Walden Behavioral Care, please visit https://www.waldeneatingdisorders.com/residential/.
+To learn more about residential treatment for anorexia, bulimia, and other eating disorders at Walden Behavioral Care, please visit https://www.waldeneatingdisorders.com/residential/.

 Simone Arent is an adolescent clinical intern at Residential treatment, providing individual, group, and family therapy to adolescents.
 Simone received her Bachelor’s degree in Psychology from Western New England University, and is currently in pursuit of her Doctorate degree in Clinical Psychology at William James College.
 Simone works to meet each individual where they are at by using a strength-based approach, and incorporating dialectical and cognitive behavior therapies.
 In Simone’s free time, she enjoys being outdoors and solving Rubik’s Cubes.